alfredapp/pause-tabs-workflow/README.md

 Pause audio and video in web browser tabs

-<a href='https://github.com/alfredapp/pause-tabs-workflow/releases/latest/download/Pause.Tabs.alfredworkflow'>⤓ Download Workflow</a>

-> On Alfred 4 use <a href='https://github.com/alfredapp/pause-tabs-workflow/releases/download/2022.1/Pause.Tabs.alfredworkflow'>alternative link</a>
+<a href='https://alfred.app/workflows/alfredapp/pause-tabs'>⤓ Install on the Alfred Gallery</a>

 ## Setup